sociomantic-tsunami/ocean/relnotes/getcpumem.feature.md

   6. Percentage of the total memory available consumed by the process

   This struct is intended to be passed straight to the stats logger.

+* `ocean.util.app.DaemonApp`

+  DaemonApp is now capable of collecting and reporting CPU & memory usage directly to stats.log.
+To use this feature, call `DaemonApp.reportSystemStats` periodically inside `onStatsTimer`.